Howard L. Chace

-Howard Lambert Chace (June 4, 1897 – January 9, 1982) was a professor of Romance languages at Miami University in Oxford, Ohio, and is best known for writing poems and stories employing homophonic transformation.
+Howard Lambert Chace (June 4, 1897 – January 9, 1982) was an American linguist.
+He was a professor of Romance languages at Miami University in Oxford, Ohio, and is best known for writing poems and stories employing homophonic transformation.

 Biography

 Chace's prolonged undergraduate studies at Miami University (in Oxford, Ohio) lasted from 1915 until graduating in 1931 with his A.B. degree.
 During those years he was interested in music and recording on old wax cylinders, and for a time took leave from school to serve in the Merchant Marines.
 While later working as a French instructor at Miami University, he completed his master's degree in just four years, writing his thesis on 17th- and 18th-century French novels.
 He had also done some studying at the University of Cincinnati and McGill University, and he was a member of Delta Kappa Epsilon and Phi Beta Kappa.
 He stayed on as a professor at Miami University for the duration of his career, from 1938 to 1965.

 A competent pianist and organist, for years Chace played during the showing of silent movies, beginning in his young college years.

 He married Martha Burdsall ("Marty") in 1928, and they had two daughters, Millicent and Elizabeth.